Axel-Vs/unlimited-machine-translator/README.md

 translated_data.to_csv("translated_dataset.csv", index=False)
 ```

-For more examples check the folder "test_codes"
+For additional examples and use cases, please refer to the "test_codes" directory in the repository.

 ## Supported Translation APIs
 Currently, the Unlimited Machine Translator primarily supports Google Translate API.
 In the future, it will be extended to support other translation services, such as: